 This booklet is intended to help people who work in office buildings learn about the factors that contribute to indoor air quality and comfort problems and the roles of building managers and occupants in maintaining a good indoor environment.
 Because good indoor air quality depends on the actions of everyone in the building, a partnership between building management and occupants is the best way to maintain a healthy and productive work space.

-Residential Air Cleaners (Second Edition) A Summary of Available Information
+Residential Air Cleaners (Third Edition) A Summary of Available Information

 Should You Have the Air Ducts In Your Home Cleaned?

 This publication is intended to help consumers answer this often confusing question.
 The guide explains what air duct cleaning is, provides guidance to help consumers decide whether to have the service performed in their home, and provides helpful information for choosing a duct cleaner, determining if duct cleaning was done properly, and how to prevent contamination of air ducts.

 Building Air Quality: A Guide for Building Owners and Facility Managers